DTJF/FBeauty/ReadMe.md

 ~~~

 \note This slows down the handling of all words starting with a `T`
       character.
-Since that `THIS.` code is not neccessary, this
+Since the syntax `THIS.` is not neccessary, this
       feature is implemented as an option.